-An object is attached to a coiled spring and is pulled down a distance of 5 inches from its rest position and then released.
-The time for one oscillation is 3 seconds.
-Develop a model that relates the displacement d of the object from it rest position after time t in seconds.
-Translation: write an equation for this situation.
+Suppose that an object attached to a coiled spring is pulled down a distance of 5 inches from its rest position and then released.
+If the time for one oscillation is 3 seconds, develop a model that relates the displacement d of the object from its rest position after time t (in seconds).
 Assume no friction.